Characterization of the strong divisibility property for generalized Fibonacci polynomials: Divisibility properties of GFPs

-In this section we prove a few divisibility and $\gcd$ properties which are true for all GFP.
-These results will be used in a section later on to prove the main results of this paper.
+In this section we prove a few divisibility and $\gcd$ properties which are true for all GFPs.
+These results will be used in a later section to prove the main results of this paper.

 Proposition \ref{prop2;1} parts (1) and (2) is a generalization of Proposition 2.2 in \cite{florezjunes}.
-The proof here is similar the proof in \cite{florezjunes} since both use properties of integral domains.
+The proof here is similar to the proof in \cite{florezjunes} since both use properties of integral domains.
 The reader can therefore update the proof in the afore-mentioned paper to obtain the proof of this proposition.